aragon/connect/docs/guides/getting-started.md

 Aragon Connect consists of a few parts:

 - `@aragon/connect`: this is the main library.
 It provides the main features to connect and interact with organizations, and includes the basic organization connectors.
-- `@aragon/connect-thegraph-voting`: an app connector for fetching data from the Voting app, through The Graph.
+- `@aragon/connect-voting`: an app connector for fetching data from the Voting app.
-- `@aragon/connect-thegraph-tokens`: an app connector for fetching data from the Tokens app, through The Graph.
+- `@aragon/connect-tokens`: an app connector for fetching data from the Tokens app.
 - Additional app connectors published by individual app authors

 [A few other packages](https://github.com/aragon/connect/tree/master/packages) are also published, but they are only needed to author or extend connectors and not to use the library.